firefox-devtools/debugger/src/utils/pause/mapScopes/README.md

 3. Perform heuristics to decide if any of the bindings in the range appear to be a valid and safe mapping.

-These steps allow us to build of a datastructure that describes the scope as it is declared in the original file, while rendering the value using the `grip` objects, as returned from the engine itself.
+These steps allow us to build a datastructure that describes the scope as it is declared in the original file, while rendering the value using the `grip` objects, as returned from the engine itself.